 Step 3: Subtract the variable costs from the price.
 The variable contribution margin is the solution to this calculation (price – variable costs).

 For example, a pizza shop’s most popular item is the pepperoni pizza.
 The price of a pepperoni pizza is $15.
 To make and package each pizza, it costs the shop owner $5.50.
 The variable contribution margin for a pepperoni pizza is $9.50 ($15 – $5.50).

 You can use the variable contribution margin to see how much money you have left to pay fixed costs.
 Then, you can compare the total fixed costs to the variable contribution margin.
 If the fixed costs are lower than the variable contribution margin, you can see how much net profit you made.

 If you are just starting a business, you can find the variable contribution margin using cash flow projections.
 The variable contribution margin can help you with estimating startup costs.

 Do you need an easy way to track your business’s expenses?
-Patriot’s online small business accounting software uses a simple cash-in, cash-out system.
-We’ll help you get started with free support.
+Patriot’s online small business accounting software makes it easy.
+And, we offer free USA-based support.
 Sign up for your free trial today.

 This article is updated from its original publication date of July 7, 2016.This is not intended as legal advice; for more information, please click here.